sehlen-bsi/botan-docs/docs/testspec/src/90_valgrind_sca.rst

 The implementer adds annotations to mark specific memory regions as explicitly secret or explicitly public.
-Valgrind then tracks runtime data dependencies of these regions and warns whenever a control flow decision or indexed memory access depends on the annotated secret data or any data that was derived from it.
+Valgrind then tracks runtime data dependencies of these regions and issues a warning whenever a control flow decision or indexed memory access depends on the annotated secret data or any data that was derived from it.

 This is a powerful technique to detect side-channel vulnerabilities, but it